-Usually the money is paid back in regular instalments, either monthly or weekly.
+Usually, the money is paid back in regular installments, either monthly or weekly.
 To calculate the regular payment amount, you divide the total amount to be repaid by the number of months ( or weeks ) of the loan.
 Like this:

 To convert the loan period, ‘T’, from years to months, you multiply it by 12, since there are 12 months in a year.
 Or, to convert ‘T’ to weeks, you multiply by 52, because there are 52 weeks in a year.